vienna-analytics/UniversalDeepResearch/frontend/CONTRIBUTING.md

-# Contributing to Universal Deep Research
+# Contributing to Universal Deep Research Frontend

 This code details a research and demonstration prototype.
 This software is not intended for production use.